mattudakis/ArduinoLEDClock/README.md

 **Set the correct time in the WordClock sketch**

-To set the correct time without having to use Bluetooth the [main WordClock sketch](Arduino_sketches/WordClock_Main/WordClock_Main.ino) can be edited and loaded onto the Arduino.
+- To initially set the time the [WordClock sketch](Arduino_sketches/WordClock_Main/WordClock_Main.ino) can be edited and loaded onto the Arduino.

- First uncomment the following lines of code changing the date and time to the correct values. https://github.com/mattudakis/TheWordClock_diy/blob/12852df04a07dd08134136e3b312919e72e92018/Arduino_sketches/WordClock_Main/WordClock_Main.ino#L106-L108
+- Uncomment the following lines of code changing the date and time to the correct values. https://github.com/mattudakis/TheWordClock_diy/blob/12852df04a07dd08134136e3b312919e72e92018/Arduino_sketches/WordClock_Main/WordClock_Main.ino#L106-L108

-Load this sketch onto the Arduino, this will set the time on the RTC.
-It is important that these lines are re-commented out and the sketch reload to the Arduino, otherwise the time will reset to this time every time the power is cycled.
+- Load this sketch onto the Arduino, this will set the time on the RTC.
+- Re-comment out the above code in the sketch and reload to the Arduino, this is important otherwise the time will reset every power cycle.

-- If the time/ date need changing in the future these can be altered via Bluetooth, using these [guides](#bluetooth-guide-to-follow)
+- The time/ date can be changed remotley in the future via Bluetooth, using these [guides](#bluetooth-guide-to-follow)

 &nbsp;